bentoml/Yatai/docs/admin-guide.md

 2. Blob storage dependency
     Yatai uses a blob storage to store models and bentos.
 3. Image registry dependency
-    Yatai builds and store bento images in an image registry for deployment.
+    Yatai builds and stores bento images in an image registry for deployment.

 ### Namespaces: